emrelio/ANV_Flight_Computer/README.md

 <br />
 <br />
 Log:
 Hall effect sensor out pin needs pull-up resistor, not pull-down.
-So It doesn't work.
+So It doesn't work.<br />
 3.3V regulator acting abnormally.
 I might overheated it while soldering.
-Will try it on another board.
+Will try it on another board.<br />
-Barometers and IMU is working.
+Barometers and IMU is working.<br />
-USB VCP is working.
+USB VCP is working.<br />
-Current sensor is working.
+Current sensor is working.<br />
-Mosfet feedback is working.
+Mosfet feedback is working.<br />
-Flash memory is working, but library is not fully compatible.
+Flash memory is working, but library is not fully compatible.<br />
+Servo is working with integrated 5V regulator.
+Voltage might drop on load.
 <br />
 To-Do :
 Lora
 Can-Bus
-Servo
 <br />
 <br />